MattisLind/dnix-tools/dnix-traverse/README.md

+## dnix-traverse
 Quick tool to extract all files from a DNIX or ABCenix filesystem.

-Takes one argument -d image-file
+Compiling:

-Compiling: c++ dnix-traverse.cpp -o dnix-traverse
+c++ dnix-traverse.cpp -o dnix-traverse

+usage:
+dnix-traverse -d image-file